jdw/minicomp-rossman/readme.md

 }
 ```

-To begin the hyperparameter search simply execute
+To begin the hyperparameter-search execute

 ```bash
 make hyperparameter-search INSTRUCTION=<path to instruction> MAXRUNS=<number of max runs>